nk-fouque/blog/_posts/2020-05-27-pokemon-openings.md

 And to follow what I just said, now that the audience is familiarized with the franchise, we can go back on track with the battles (or more precisely here the **challenge**)

+### UPDATE : Season 23
+{% include figure.html url="/pokemon-openings/season23.png" caption="Pokémon Journeys opening : The Jouney starts Today" %}

+This theme is a revolution in the Pokémon franchise as it is the first one to not directly say "Pokémon", and you'll notice that it is empty in the "Fight/Victory" category too.
+Of course the **Journey** is the main focus of the song since it is the focus of the season too (even in the title).
+You can really feel the shift in the atmosphere, just like *Pokémon Journeys* itself is a big shift in the way the show is handled, being named just "Pokémon" in Japan, and being the only season since season 2 that doesn't follow the path of a mainline videogame
+(but season 2 didn't have a videogame launched at the same time so the circumstances were different).

 ## Conclusion
 Well it was fun, and it certainly made me think about the evolution of the series.
+If you want a graphical representation of the evolution here is one :
+{% include figure.html url="/pokemon-openings/recap_line.png" %}
+{% include figure.html url="/pokemon-openings/recap_area.png" %}
+We can see that the word **Pokémon** has decreased and stabilized around 2-3 occurences (but *Pokémon Journeys* might be setting a whole new trend).
+The **Battle/Victory** category has been steadily decreasing, giving its place to the **Friends/Adventure** but it has pretty big spikes from time to time.
+Also the **Ideals** category has stayed pretty consistent over the years.

-I hope it was entertaining for you too.
+I hope this article was as entertaining for you to read as it was for me to write.

-PS : I'll make a note (though a bit late) that I personally discovered Pokémon with the season 8 in French and I started to watch fansubs of the Japanese versions from season 12, stopped at 14, started back at 17.
+PS : I'll make a note (though a bit late) that I personally discovered Pokémon with the season 8 in French and I watched fansubs of the Japanese versions from season 12, 13, 14, 17 and 23.
 If you felt in any way that I was biased towards those openings, that might be why.
 PPS : I'm sorry for all my colorblind friends, but I had to use a lot of colors so sometimes the shades are really close to each other